Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 Equation~\ref{Eq-tpol_spher} is analogous to Equation~\ref{Eq-tpol_sp}, but conceptually represents a radically different diagnostic.
 The latter is a diagnostic of position along the line of sight for a superparticle, while the former is a diagnostic of density slope for a radially-symmetric expanding solar wind.

 To establish how generally this slope diagnostic might be used, we need to consider the effects of asymmetric integration limits for lines of sight $\varepsilon > 0$.
-In these cases, we see from Equation~\ref{cosqeqn} that an additional correction term dependent on line-of-sight elongation angle $\varepsilon$ needs to be added:
+In these cases, we see from Equation~\ref{cosqeqn} that an additional correction term dependent LOS elongation angle $\varepsilon$ needs to be added:

 This leads us to the general (solar point-source) asymmetric solution,